Geospatial-Digital-Special-Collections/docs/md/gdsc_install.md

 |   |   postgis-secret.yaml
 ```

-NOTE: make sure the solr/ and tileserv/ folders have the data from the zipfile.
+NOTE: make sure the solr/ and tileserv/ folders have the actual files from the provided zipfile.

-### Testing the install
+### Testing the Install

 - Start docker desktop
 - Locate the settings for kubernetes (gear icon top right) and check the ```Enable Kubernetes``` box, and then click the ```apply and restart button```.